An7ar35/genomeMaker/README.md

 ~~~~
 ./genomeMaker -p my_genome -s 100000 -l 10 -d 5
 ~~~~

+#### Logger ####
+GenomeMaker comes with a logger but defaults to output to both the screen and the file.

+To avoid that just make sure that the output specified in the _log_config.cfg' file only contains:
+"__OUTPUT=<log,FILE_OVERWRITE,TERMINAL,MSG>__"

+If you run into issues with the software you will need to change that last argument from "__MSG__" to "__TRACE__" in order to produce a comprehensive log during your next execution of genomeMaker.

 ## Platforms Supported ##
 The software is bundled with the components required from the EADlib library.